Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 980 should theoretically be a lot superior to the GeForce GTX 570 in general. (explain)
+Memory BandwidthThe GeForce GTX 980 should in theory perform a lot faster than the GeForce GTX 570 in general. (explain)

-Texel RateThe GeForce GTX 980 will be quite a bit (about 228%) better at AF than the GeForce GTX 570. (explain)
+Texel RateThe GeForce GTX 980 will be much (approximately 228%) faster with regards to anisotropic filtering than the GeForce GTX 570. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison